-CNI is the master developer of Pullman Park, a 180-acre mixed use site at 111th Street and I-94, where CNI has coordinated $130 million of new investment and created nearly 750 new jobs.
+CNI is the master developer of Pullman Park, a 180-acre, mixed-use site at 111th Street and I-94.
+During its involvement, CNI has coordinated $370 million in new investments, attracted many new businesses and amenities, and created nearly 1,500 jobs.

 Method – South Side Soapbox

 In 2020, six years after Method opened the consumer cleaning industry’s first LEED Platinum-certified plant in Pullman Park, its parent company, SC Johnson, leased an additional 400,000 square foot warehouse there.
 The company’s second facility is the first Opportunity Zone project to be completed on Chicago’s South Side and is being used to distribute its environmentally friendly products around the world.